Giuseppe-Mazzapica/Gea/README.md

 ### Validating Variables

 Sometimes is required that variables meets some requirements.
 This is done in Gea using filters.
-At the moment, the only validation filter is `'enum'` that ensures the variable ois in a set of predefined values.
+At the moment, the only validation filter is `'enum'` that ensures the variable is in a set of predefined values.

 ```php
 $allowed = ['ready', 'in-progress', 'draft'];